 Wall Insulation: Up to $400/home

-There are a number of advantages of home solar energy.
-You can raise your property values, save money, and qualify for tax benefits.
-With the right storage equipment, solar panels can also give you further energy independence and offer some protection from power outages.
+There are many advantages of home solar energy.
+You can raise your property values, reduce emissions, and save money.
+With the right storage equipment, solar panels can also provide you with further energy independence and offer some protection from power outages.

 It depends on your home's location and the kind of panels you plan to use.
-Since there's a moderate amount of snowfall in Geneva, your best time to get solar is in the spring and fall.
+Since there's a moderate amount of snowfall in Geneva, your best time to install solar panels is in the spring and fall.

-Generally speaking, your energy bills will decrease significantly after you install solar panels.
+Generally speaking, your energy bills will significantly decrease after you install solar panels.
 This is because you're using the energy you generate for free rather than buying it from your power company.
 In Geneva, the average amount someone can save is $1,133 per year.
-With net metering programs offered by many utilities, you could ultimately make a profit from your system when your payback period is done.
+With net metering programs offered by many utilities, you could ultimately make a profit from your system after the payback period concludes.